 Ludacris to be awarded honorary degree, Lagos State Government shuts down Chrisland Schools, Ronaldo’s twin son passes away.
 Stay in the know with our Rave News Digest which summarizes five of the hottest global news you need to catch up on, saving you time and energy.
 Consider it your daily news fix.

 Here is a rundown of five of the hottest news stories…

 1. Ludacris to be awarded an honorary degree from Georgia State University

 In a very successful year for rapper and actor Ludacris, Georgia State University has announced that he will be awarded an honorary degree at the school’s spring commencement.
 The Georgia Board of Regents approved awarding the artist, whose real name is Chris Bridges, an honorary Bachelor of Science degree in Music Management.
 In a statement, the university said that the degree honors Bridges’ “support of its creative media arts and law programs, his commitment to the metro Atlanta community, and his philanthropic endeavors.”

 Bridges, who went to high school in Atlanta, would take classes at Georgia State in 1998 and 1999 before being signed to Def Jam Records.
 His success took him away from achieving a degree, which now after multiple decades, he’ll finally have.
-In 2019, Ludacris returned on campus as an artist-in-residence at Georgia State University, mentoring students and working with professors dealing with entrepreneurship in the music and film industry.
+In 2019, Ludacris returned to campus as an artist-in-residence at Georgia State University, mentoring students and working with professors dealing with entrepreneurship in the music and film industry.
 He also has worked with the school’s College of Law for a course known as “The Legal Life of…”

 2. Nigeria: Lagos State Government shut down Chrisland Schools over child pornography video